Industrial project management: key steps and practical advice

 Feasibility study and needs analysis

-Discover in this guide how to carry out a Functional Needs Analysis using the Octopus diagram and the FAST method.
+Find out in this guide how to carry out a Functional Needs Analysis using the Octopus diagram and the FAST method.

 Design and engineering